Spelunky 2

-Spelunky 2 is a 2020 platform video game developed by Mossmouth and BlitWorks.
-It is the sequel to Spelunky (2008) and was released for PlayStation 4 and Windows in September 2020, for Nintendo Switch in August 2021, and for Xbox One and Xbox Series X/S in January 2022.
+Spelunky 2 is a 2020 platform video game developed by Mossmouth and BlitWorks and published by Mossmouth.
+It is the sequel to Spelunky (2008) and was released for PlayStation 4 and Windows in September 2020, for Nintendo Switch in August 2021, for Xbox One and Xbox Series X/S in January 2022, and for PlayStation 5 in March 2025.
 The game received critical acclaim upon release.

 Gameplay

 Like its predecessor, Spelunky 2 is a 2D platform game.
 In the game, the player assumes control of Ana, the daughter of the explorer from the first game, who visits the Moon in order to find her missing parents.
-In the game, Ana must navigate deadly caves filled with hostile enemies and traps to collect treasures.
-When Ana dies, she will have to start from the beginning of the game and lose all of her items, and the game is rearranged through procedural generation to present new challenges and paths.
-Each level also features several layers which can be explored by the player.
+Ana must navigate deadly caves filled with hostile enemies and traps to collect treasures.
+When Ana dies, she will have to start from the beginning of the game unless the player unlocked tunnels (shortcuts) and lose all of her items, and the game is rearranged through procedural generation to present new challenges and paths.
+There are also 19 other characters that can be unlocked from wooden coffin-shaped boxes found in each area.
+Each level also features an additional "backlayer" which can be explored by the player.
 New areas, such as the lava-themed Volcana, are introduced.
 The game features a new liquid physics system, in which fluid will flow naturally throughout a level.
 In addition, the game introduces new monsters, traps, and ridable mounts.
 The game also supports four-player online multiplayer, with the introduction of both cooperative and competitive multiplayer modes.

 Plot

-The game's story concerns Ana Spelunky, daughter of previous Spelunky protagonist Guy Spelunky, as she ventures to the Moon to find her missing parents.
-Like the first game, the story and aesthetics draw inspiration from Old World cultures, featuring mythological figures like Olmec, Kali, Osiris, Lamassu and Tiamat.
+The game's story concerns Ana Spelunky, the daughter of previous Spelunky protagonist Guy Spelunky, as she ventures to the Moon to find her missing parents.
+Like the first game, the story and aesthetics draw inspiration from several ancient cultures, featuring mythological figures like Olmec, Kali, Osiris, Lamassu, Tiamat, and Hundun.